-The mechanics driving this beautiful mode of propulsion is Lazurite Fly – a microcomputer that is comparable in size to a SD card.
-The Lazurite Fly, nylon skeleton, and paper all together weigh approximately 1oz.
-This stunning piece of drone technology is not a mere novelty, it is on a very important mission.
+CNET reports that the mechanics driving this beautiful mode of propulsion is Lazurite Fly – a microcomputer that is comparable in size to a SD card.
+The Lazurite Fly, Orizuru’s nylon skeleton, and paper together weigh approximately 1oz.

-As the preeminent tech-forward country, it is of great importance to revise the image of drone technology for the Japanese people.
-The UAV became suspicious for it’s use in protests of Prime Minister Shinzo Abe.
+Japan as the world’s preeminent tech-forward country, its of great importance to repair the public image of drone technology for the Japanese people.
+Drones became the focus of public scrutiny for their use in protests of Prime Minister Shinzo Abe.

 LAPIS Semiconductor and RHOM chose the paper crane – based in appearance on the Red-Crowned Crane – due to it’s historic association with Japan.
-Cranes hold deep cultural significance in many cultures in East Asia since antiquity.
+Cranes are noted for holding cultural significance in many East Asian cultures since antiquity.

 In Japan specifically, the Crane embodies good fortune and longevity; as ancient Japanese myth dictates Crane’s possess a thousand year lifespan.
 Cranes are revered as holy icons.
 For this reason, LAPIS and RHOM believed it the ideal ambassador to communicate drone technologies great possibilities, in a culture deeply rooted in symbolism.